The shop is closed for an indefinite period due to the pandemic. However, you can contact us to pre-purchase items and pick them up at the door.

-Kadampas, then, are practitioners who regard Buddha’s teachings as personal instructions and put them into practice by following the instructions of Lamrim.
-The stages of the path to enlightenment, or Lamrim in Tibetan, is the backbone ofKadampa Buddhism.
-Lamrim is a special set of instructions that includes all the essential teachings of Buddha Shakyamuni arranged in such a way that all his Hinayana and Mahayana teachings can be put into practice in a single meditation session.
+In the word, ”Kadampa”, ”Ka” refers to Buddha’s teachings, and ”dam” to Atisha’s special Lamrim instructions. ”Pa” is a practitioner of these special instructions who regards Buddha’s teachings as personal advice and puts them into practice through the instructions of ”Lamrim”.
+The stages of the path to enlightenment, or Lamrim in Tibetan, are the backbone of Kadampa Buddhism.
+Lamrim is a special set of instructions that includes all the essential teachings of Buddha Shakyamuni arranged in such a way that all his Hinayana and Mahayana teachings can be practiced in a single meditation session.

 The events vary in length from two days to two weeks, but whatever their duration they all offer a vacation with a difference – a chance to break free from the hectic routines of daily life and focus on the things that really matter.
-You will come away not only refreshed and relaxed but also spiritually reenergized.
+You will leave not only refreshed and relaxed but also spiritually reenergized.

-Kadampa Meditation Centre Canada is the mother centre of the NKT-IKBU in Canada.
-Located in downtown Toronto, it welcomes hundreds of visitors each year and hundreds of kadampa pratitioners for the Canadian Dharma Festival each summer.
+Kadampa Meditation Centre Canada(KMCC) is the mother centre of the NKT-IKBU in Canada.
+Located in Toronto, it welcomes many visitors each year and hundreds of Kadampa practitioners for the Canadian Dharma Festival each summer.
 Visit their website here.

 Kadampa Meditation Centre Montreal (KMC Montreal) is the mother centre of the NKT-IKBU in Quebec.
 You are currently on their website!